pingidentity/pingdirectory-go-client/configurationapi/docs/AddVaultCipherStreamProviderRequest.md

 ### NewAddVaultCipherStreamProviderRequest

-`func NewAddVaultCipherStreamProviderRequest(providerName string, schemas []EnumvaultCipherStreamProviderSchemaUrn, vaultSecretPath string, vaultSecretFieldName string, vaultEncryptionMetadataFile string, enabled bool, ) *AddVaultCipherStreamProviderRequest`
+`func NewAddVaultCipherStreamProviderRequest(providerName string, schemas []EnumvaultCipherStreamProviderSchemaUrn, vaultSecretPath string, vaultSecretFieldName string, enabled bool, ) *AddVaultCipherStreamProviderRequest`

 NewAddVaultCipherStreamProviderRequest instantiates a new AddVaultCipherStreamProviderRequest object This constructor will assign default values to properties that have it defined,